tom-lord/eurovision_map/README.md

 ####Vote type:
-    from_country    - Display votes awarded BY the selected country to_country      - Disaply votes awarded TO the selected country spearman_ranked - Display how "fairly" the country voted, given the final score (NOT YET IMPLEMENTED!) final_scores    - Display final voting scores
+    from_country    - Display votes awarded BY the selected country to_country      - Disaply votes awarded TO the selected country spearman_ranked - Display how "fairly" the country voted, given the final score final_scores    - Display final voting scores

 ####Votes from: